 Simulated social media video broadcasts add realism to Central Texas active shooter exercise

-In late 2016, the Olson Group Ltd. used SimulationDeck to execute a multi-jurisdictional full-scale exercise, BigX, for the North Central Texas Council of Governments (NCTCOG).
+The Challenge: In late 2016, the Olson Group, Ltd., used SimulationDeck to execute a multi-jurisdictional full-scale exercise, BigX, for the North Central Texas Council of Governments (NCTCOG).
 Exercise planners needed a systematic and realistic way to deliver ground truth about an active shooter event to more than 2,500 participants spread across the 16-county region.

-By logging into SimulationDeck’s Master Scenario Events List (MSEL) management tool, InjectDeck, exercise controllers throughout the 100-mile playing field monitored the release of injects and tracked exercise progress and logged notes in real time as players performed specific actions at individual exercise sites.
-Simultaneously, the mock media and social media simulation cell interviewed spokespersons from playing organizations, published news stories, introduced breaking news TV and radio broadcasts, and maintained a steady stream of social media chatter by publishing simulated posts from members of the public, elected officials, victims and even perpetrators.
+The Approach: By logging into SimulationDeck’s Master Scenario Events List (MSEL) management tool, InjectDeck, exercise controllers throughout the 100-mile playing field monitored the release of injects, tracked exercise progress, logged notes in real time as players performed specific actions at individual exercise sites.
+Simultaneously, the mock media and social media simulation cell interviewed spokespersons from playing organizations, published news stories, introduced breaking news TV and radio broadcasts, and maintained a steady stream of social media chatter by publishing simulated posts from members of the public, elected officials, victims, and even perpetrators.

-In the wake of recent real-world terrorist activity broadcasted over Facebook Live, exercise designers wanted to test the training audience’s ability to manage this kind of socialized-terrorism.
-Using SimulationDeck’s social media applications, designers were able to simulate that terrorists were posting and even live streaming their activities on social media.
+The Unexpected Opportunity: In the wake of recent real-world terrorist activity broadcasted over Facebook Live, exercise designers wanted to test the training audience’s ability to manage this kind of social media terrorism.
+Using SimulationDeck’s social media applications, designers were able to simulate terrorists posting and even live streaming their activities on social media.

-This realistically high-pressure, high-stakes environment created in SimulationDeck’s completely private exercise platform allowed participants to practice coordinating their response to a high profile terrorist attack without the inherent vulnerabilities of attempting to coordinate this kind of simulated activity on real-world social media properties.
+This realistically high-pressure, high-stakes environment created in SimulationDeck’s completely private exercise platform allowed participants to practice coordinating their response to a high-profile terrorist attack, without the inherent vulnerabilities of simulating activity of this nature on real-world social media properties.